Viktor Yanukovych: 2006 election

-Second premiership (2006-2007)
+Second premiership (2006–2007)

-Russian President Vladimir Putin meets Prime Minister Yanukovych during a visit to Kyiv (22 December 2006).
+Russian president Vladimir Putin meets Prime Minister Yanukovych during a visit to Kyiv (22 December 2006).

 On 4 August 2006, one day after the signing of the Universal of National Unity by the majority of Ukraine's political parties, Yanukovych was appointed Prime Minister as representative of the "Anti-crisis coalition" created by the Party of Regions, the Socialist Party of Ukraine and the Communists.
-The Universal declared the plans of the new government to respect the citizens' rights and freedoms and to reform the law enfocement and justice systems, as well as the economy.
+The Universal declared the plans of the new government to respect the citizens' rights and freedoms and to reform the law enforcement and justice systems, as well as the economy.
 It promoted Ukraine's course for European integration and membership in the World Trade Organization and NATO, with the last point having to be approved by a popular referendum.
 At the same time, the plan proclaimed Ukraine's co-operation with the Common Economic Space.

 On the very day of Yanukovych's appointment, the Verkhovna Rada approved a law, which prevented the Constitutional Court from putting in question the Constitutional reform of 2004, according to which the president only had a right to appoint two ministers in the cabinet.
 Nevertheless, 9 representatives of Yushchenko's Our Ukraine - People's Self-Defense Bloc entered Yanukovych's government, compared to 14 ministers appointed by the Party of Regions.